 Review above written by @Lucic and Chong from the VapeLife Forum

-Crafty Review by @High from the VapeLife Forum
+Crafty vaporizer review by @High from the VapeLife Forum

 The Crafty by Storz & Bickel is still, 4 years later, one of the most potent battery-powered and portable vaporizers on the market.
 It was first introduced in 2014 and the slightly improved version came out in 2018 with 20% longer battery life.
 Everything else remained the same, which is mainly a good thing.

 One of the main reasons why I keep using and recommending Crafty is how easy it is to use.
 You connect it with the smartphone app, set your favorite default and boost temperatures, load the herb chamber and just start using it.
 After you have set the temperatures, you can forget the whole app if you want to.
 You may have to adjust the temperatures later to get the most out of it, but otherwise there is no need to use the app.

 Loading it up couldn’t be easier either.
 Twist off the cooling unit, insert your favorite herb in the chamber and put the cooling unit back in its place.
 If you want to keep the herb chamber as clean as possible, as I recommend on doing, use the stainless steel dosing capsules (by Storz & Bickel) instead of loading the herb directly to the chamber.
 After you’re done loading, press the only button to start the heating and wait for the vibration to tell you when it hits the default temperature.
 There is no learning curve whatsoever – just start drawing, hold onto your hat, and enjoy the effects.